Straight Talk Meets Pillow Talk: The Guide to Learning a Language While You Sleep

 One of the best reasons to try learning a language while you sleep is that you won’t be wasting time.
 Even if you learn nothing, you would have been sleeping regardless, so you won’t have wasted any valuable time that you could have used for something else.

 Additionally, sleep learning might improve vocabulary retention.
 While the science isn’t there to support this yet, some studies do hint at the possibility.
 Any little leg up helps!
-This is all the more reason to use sleep learning as a supplement to a language learning resource like FluentU.
+This is all the more reason to use sleep learning as a supplement to another language learning resource.

 Finally, exposure to your target language is beneficial.
 Even if you don’t learn anything in your sleep, you might wake up for a few minutes during the night and make the most of those moments by learning more vocabulary or improving your pronunciation.